PrestonMonteWest/CompMart/README.md

 # CompMart
-An example e-commerce website (still in development)
+An example e-commerce website that I've been slowly building upon.
+This is my biggest personal project at the time of writing.

+## Installing
+You'll need the below python packages to have a working instance of this project.
+A virtual environment is recommended.

 Dependencies:
 * argon2 0.1.10